 - provide supporting evidence when seeking grants or other funding.

-A charity should be clear about the purposes for which it is collecting a person’s information and data, and should be careful to only collect, store or use the information and data for those purposes.
-It should also ensure that the person from whom the information and data is being collected has given consent for it to be collected, stored and used for those purposes – especially when this involves the information and data of the charity’s beneficiaries.
+Charities should be clear about the purposes for which it is collecting a person’s information and data, and should be careful to only collect, store or use the information and data for those purposes.
+Charities should also ensure they only collect information if it is reasonably necessary for their functions or activities.

-Whatever the purposes may be, a charity's Responsible People should consider the need for the information and data they are collecting about people, and the obligations that come with the collection, storage and use.
-Importantly, not all information and data is subject to the same laws.
+Whatever the purposes for data collection may be, Responsible People should consider the need for the information and data their charity is collecting about people, and the obligations that come with its collection, storage and use.
+Charities should only retain personal information where there is an ongoing need to hold that information.

 Collecting, storing and using people’s information and data comes with risks.
 Knowing the risks and taking steps to mitigate them are important elements of good charity governance.